 We ask volunteers to commit to a minimum of one day a week from September – June.
 Volunteers will arrive to the school at 3:00 pm to set up and receive onsite training.
 Transportation is not provided, but the school is located very close to public transit.

-Each event begins with a theme-based story time with the Principal from the school.
-Families then move on to volunteer supported activities that focus on language, math, science and gross motor skills and are all related to the event's theme.
-Families are given healthy refreshments and leave the program with lots of take-home materials to help them extend this learning into the home.
+Families circulate through volunteer supported activities that focus on language, math, science and gross motor skills which relate to the event's theme.
+Families are given healthy refreshments and leave the program with lots of take-home materials to help them foster this learning in the home.

 Dates and locations for the events vary each year and training will be provided on-site.
-Volunteer commitment is flexible with a minimum requirement of two hours.
+Volunteer commitment is flexible with a minimum requirement of three hours.

 Book Camp London (August)

 Book Camp London offers fun and creative workshops over five days for children ages 10-15.
-The camp, inspired by similar ventures in other communities, connects children to professionals in the world of children’s literature.
+The camp connects children to professionals in the world of children’s literature.
 Authors, illustrators and other experts educate, motivate and mentor the campers.
 The students' writing and illustrating skills are developed, their knowledge of careers in literature increases and they continue to develop an interest in learning opportunities outside the formal classroom.

 Park Clean Up (Spring, Fall)